|

 You will register and pay for the National Exam through the NMLS system after you have created your account.

-The exam may be taken through Pearson Vue or Prometrics Testing Centers.
+The exam is taken through Prometrics Testing Centers.

 for your score and 10 questions are sample questions being tested by